-In the United States, a study carried out by researchers evaluated a prevalence of 3.5 and 12% considering a number of 12 million nosocomial infections annually. ^{3,7}
+In the United States, a study carried out by researchers evaluated a prevalence of 3.5 and 12% considering a number of 12 million nosocomial infections annually.

 Statistically, the rate of nosocomial infections tends to vary in different countries, but is more frequent in developing countries in the third world.
 It is estimated that in Europe the rate of nosocomial infection is 5%, in Peru it can be between 3.7 and 7.5%, depending on the medical institution being evaluated.
-It is also important to note that the rates of this type of infection are more prevalent in areas such as intensive care (ICU) and neonatal care.14 and the person who carries it.
+It is also important to note that the rates of this type of infection are more prevalent in areas such as intensive care (ICU) and neonatal care.

+Risk factors refer to the relationship between the agent causing the infection, its form of transmission and the person who carries it.
 Once the infection has been contracted, the time needed for recovery depends on the characteristics of the individual, such as their gender, age and nutritional status, as well as the contagiousness of the causal agent.
 Predetermining factors include the invasive nature of surgical procedures, the use of immunosuppressants or the mechanisms used in hospital areas.